UoA-Discords/api/README.md

 -   `yarn test` Runs Jest testing on the application.
 -   `yarn check-all` Runs linting, typechecking, and testing.
 -   `yarn integrity:*` Runs custom scripts for checking validity of data in the **data/** directory.
+-   `yarn populate` Runs custom scripts for populating the database with fake (but valid) values.